 On May 21, 1942, German authorities removed 4300 Polish Jews from Chelm to an extermination camp at Sobibor and killed them by poison gas.
 The Sobibor camp’s five gas chambers would kill 250,000 Jews during 1942 and 1943.

-On May 21, 2011, Herman Cain announced his candidacy for President of the United States at Atlanta’s Centennial Olympic Park, and I photographed it.
+On May 21, 2011, Herman Cain announced his candidacy for President of the United States at Atlanta’s Centennial Olympic Park.

 Georgia Politics, Campaigns, and Elections

 Vice President Mike Pence comes to Atlanta on Friday, according to the AJC.

 Vice President Mike Pence is set to visit Atlanta on Friday to meet with Gov. Brian Kemp to discuss Georgia’s aggressive approach to reopening Georgia’s economy during the coronavirus pandemic.

 He also plans to gather with restaurant executives to highlight their plans to resume dine-in operations, as well as talk about safety precautions they’re taking to bring their employees back to work.

 Governor Brian Kemp will give a COVID-19 update today at the Georgia State Capitol.

 Governor Brian P. Kemp; Dr. Kathleen Toomey, Commissioner, Georgia Department of Public Health; Homer Bryson, Director, Georgia Emergency Management and Homeland Security Agency; Adjutant General Tom Carden, Georgia National Guard; Colonel Gary Vowell, Commissioner, Georgia Department of Public Safety; Mark Williams, Commissioner, Georgia Department of Natural Resources; Gary Black, Commissioner, Georgia Department of Agriculture

 WHEN: Thursday, May 21 at 4:30 PM